UM-A2SRL/AePW3-LDWG/README.md

 This repository stores the data associated with U-M publications resulting from the Third Aeroelastic Prediction Workshop Large Deflection Working Group.

-## Folders associated with Riso and Cesnik, AIAA SciTech Forum, 2022:
+## Folders associated with Riso and Cesnik, AIAA SciTech Forum, 2022 (also Riso and Cesnik, Journal of Aircraft, under review):

 * `01_Models_GFEM`: Built-up finite element models for MSC Nastran
 * `02_Models_Beam`: Equivalent beam inertia and stiffness distributions for UM/NAST